 When a person dies, someone must settle that person’s affairs.
-The person who settles these affairs is commonly called the executor.
+This person is commonly called the executor.
 But the official term in Quebec law is liquidator.

-The property of a dead person, plus amounts owed to or owed by that person, are often called the "estate."
+The property of a deceased person, plus amounts owed to or owed by that person, are often called the "estate."
 But the official term in Quebec law for an estate is “succession.”

 Step 1: Get proof of death.